SpryteLabs/Spryte-Docs/docs/partnerPlatform.md

 ## Registration

-1. To register, log on to [The Spryte Partner Platform](https://www.sprytelabs.com/partners).
-We will ask you for basic information about your business.
+1. To register, turn to [The Home Page of the Spryte Website](https://www.sprytelabs.com), and fill in the "Technical Partner Registration" form.
+We will review your information, and email you access credentials.
 Make sure the person registering your account has an appropriate role within your organisation to handle rates & contract decisions.

 2. You can enter your developer's information one by one from the **Resources** page in the **Developer Roster** grid.
 Make sure you hit ***UPDATE*** after adding new rows or before leaving the page.

 3. A unique ACCESS CODE is generated for each developer.
 Because adding in all the required information such as stack, domain and project experience can take long time, you can provide each developer in your company with their **access code** and **unique id**.
 Using the **Developer Login** screen, they can gain access to their own unique profile, and add the information which matches their resume (CV) at their leisure.
 Individual developer pages have restricted access, they can add their own stacks, domains, project experience and personal information, but have no access to view or edit rates and any financial information.

+## Onboarding your Marketing Agency

+The process for Marketing Agencies is slightly different than for Technical Partners.
+Of upmost importance are CASE STUDIES, which you can upload on the Documents Page.
+Depending on your billing situation, (billing by retainer) you may not need to add resources.
+If you wish to make onboarding swift, we recommend you add a single resource, and mark all your agency capabilities under the "Projects" section of that developer.

-## Onboarding your developer data
+## Onboarding your developer data as a Technical Partner

 As an account manager, you have multiple options for adding information about your Developer Roster.
 You can enter all their information one-by-one, but to get started quickly we recommend using the **bulk-import** function.